Table of Contents

 Residence – an applicant must be a resident of the state of Kentucky.

 Age - participants must be at least 65 years of age.
-The waiver is also open to those designated as disabled by Social Security who are between the ages of 18 – 64.
+This waiver is also open to those designated as disabled by Social Security who are 64 years of age or under.

 Functional Ability - participants must require nursing home level care and be willing and able to receive that care in their home or community.

-Income - In 2017, an unmarried applicant is allowed income up to 300% of the federal benefit rate.
-In dollar terms, they must have less than $2,205 / month in income.
-Married applicants are permitted higher income levels, if only one spouse is applying for the program.
-The non-applying spouse can have up to $3,022.50.
-However, an exception to this income limits exists for persons with unusually high care expenses.
+However, an exception to the income limit above exists for persons with unusually high care expenses.
 The Medically Needy (MN) Program evaluates the applicant's medical expenses and their income.
-If it is discovered they cannot afford their care and they spend-down all their excess income on their medical care, then they can qualify for Medicaid assistance.
+If it is discovered they cannot afford their care and they spend-down their excess income on their medical care to meet the income limit, then they can qualify for Medicaid assistance.

-Assets - for a single applicant, in 2017, they must have countable resources valued at less than $2,000.
+Assets - For a single applicant, in 2018, countable resources must be valued at less than $2,000.
 Married couples that apply together can have up to $4000 in savings.
-The home in which the applicant lives (as long as their home equity is valued at or under $560,000), primary vehicle, and certain other personal items are considered exempt for their countable resources.
-If only one spouse is applying for Medicaid, the non-applicant spouse may be allowed up to $120,900 in joint assets.
+The home in which the applicant lives (as long as their home equity is valued at or under $572,000), primary vehicle, and certain other personal items are considered exempt from their countable resources.
+For applicants who are married, all assets are considered jointly owned.
+If only one spouse is applying for Medicaid, the non-applicant spouse may be allowed up to $123,600 in joint assets.

 Not all applicants will be approved for the same services.
 Follows is a list of possible services that are covered by this waiver.
 Note that beneficiaries can choose their providers for some of these services, such as personal care, but not for others, such as assessments.
 Consumer direction allows participants to choose their providers but does not allow them to choose how much to compensate them.

-This waiver is available throughout Kentucky.
-To learn more about the program and to apply one should contact the local office of the Cabinet for Health and Family Services (CHFS) or visit the webpage for this program.
-Once participating in the program, individuals are re-assessed, at a minimum, of one time per year to ensure their care needs have not progressed beyond the services they are receiving.
+Kentucky’s Home and Community Based Services Medicaid waiver is available throughout the state.
+To learn more about this program and to apply, one should contact the local office of the Cabinet for Health and Family Services (CHFS) or visit the webpage for this program.
+Once enrolled in this program, individuals are re-assessed, at a minimum, of one time per year to ensure their care needs have not progressed beyond the services they are receiving.